 - Cats climbing into engines to escape from the cold and suffering burns.

-We've First Aid for Dogs courses coming up in the near future (by Zoom if face-to-face isn't possible) so why not start a new year learning an essential skill?
+We've First Aid for Dogs courses coming up in the near future (by Zoom and in-persone) so why not start a new year learning an essential skill?
 In fact, you can now learn at any time and at your own pace with our new online First Aid for Dogs course.
 Check out our various course option details and how to book.